Last Quarter on

 Moon before ascending node

-8 days after descending node on 4 March 2007 at 05:31 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 18 March 2007 at 07:40 in ♓ Pisces.
+8 days after descending node on 4 March 2007 at 05:31 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 18 March 2007 at 07:40 in ♓ Pisces.

 Moon at southern standstill

 At 16:11 the Moon is meeting its standstill point to reach South declination of ∠-28.608°.
 This is the year's southernmost lunar standstill of 2007.
-Over the next 12 days the lunar orbit is going to extend northward to face maximum declination of ∠28.582° at the point of next standstill in ♊ Gemini on 25 March 2007 at 05:37.
+Over the upcoming 12 days the lunar orbit is going to tilt northward to face maximum declination of ∠28.582° at the point of next northern standstill in ♊ Gemini on 25 March 2007 at 05:37.

 Syzygy in 6 days